 Carcassonne is among the most famous French medieval cities in Europe.
 Is a fortified town in the region of Occitanie, south of France.
-Added to the UNESCO list of World Heritage Sites in 1997, the city is visited by the thousands of tourist every year.
-Famous for his wine and an area cover by Michelin restaurants.
+Added to the UNESCO list of World Heritage Sites in 1997, the city is visited by thousands of tourists every year.
+Famous for his wine and an area covered by Michelin restaurants.

 HOW TO GET TO CARCASSONNE:

 The city is easy to reach by car if you don’t have a car the nearest international airport is Toulouse.
-There is an airport in Carcassonne but it just works with few or privates air companies.
+There is an airport in Carcassonne but it just works with a few or private air companies.

 The train is another way to reach the city, from Narbonne and Toulouse or Montpellier.
-If you are in Barcelona you have to take the bus, there is no direct train, so I suggest you check the Go Euro page to find a better way to arrive in Carcassonne.
+If you are in Barcelona you have to take the bus, there is no direct train, so I suggest you check the Omio page to find a better way to arrive in Carcassonne.

 Once arrived you can visit the entire city by walk, is small and the castle is not so far from the center.

-To sleep I recommend you to find some Airbnb place, especially if you have children.
 Carcassonne isn’t a cheap city especially to have dinner.
-Talking about have dinner if you want a romantic dinner I suggest you reserve in this restaurant: Restaurant La Marquiere, located inside the citadel, everything was really good, the location, the service I really enjoyed this evening.
+Talking about having dinner if you want a romantic dinner I suggest you reserve in this restaurant: Restaurant La Marquiere, located inside the citadel, everything was really good, the location, the service I really enjoyed this evening.

 Obviously, if you go to Carcassonne you want to see the castle, so you may want to know some general pieces of information: